coderefinery/git-intro/content/commits.md

 # Committing changes

-The first and most basic to do is *make changes*.
+The first and most basic to do in Git is *make changes* using commits.
 Making changes means modifying the files.
 In this part, we will make changes in two
-ways: on a branch (which supports multiple lines of work at once), and directly on the main branch.
+ways: on a branch (which supports multiple lines of work at once), and directly on the "main" branch.

 :::{objectives}
 * Add new changes to our own copy of the project.